Masked Autoencoders Are Articulatory Learners: Results

 \subsection{Sample outputs}

 Figure \ref{fig:sample} shows a sample reconstruction for artificially masked data.
-Three PTs where randomly chosen and artificially masked for the entire duration of the recording (10 seconds).
+Three PTs were randomly chosen and artificially masked for the entire duration of the recording (10 seconds).
 There is no instance in the XRMB dataset where three PTs are concurrently mistracked for such a long duration, so this test case provides less context to the model than actual use cases and is thus harder.
 The model was still able to closely follow the ground truth values of the PTs.

 Figure \ref{fig:sample_corrupted} shows a sample reconstruction for actual corrupted data.
 The reconstructed trajectory of the mistracked segment matches the phonetic transcription, for instance, the peak in T1-y after 5.4 seconds corresponds to the $n$ sound, and the peak in T1-x at 6.0 seconds corresponds to the $\eth$ sound.
+Slight discontinuities can be seen between 5.4 and 5.6 seconds and 6.0 and 6.2 seconds at the edges of different frames and can be mitigated with a smoothing filter.